Hsuhx/Phoenix-Driver/Project Manager/Statement of work (SOW)_24_s2.md

 ## Project Methodology

-The **Phoenix Avenue Driving Service** project will follow a structured methodology to ensure successful execution, including:
+The **Phoenix Driver** project will follow a structured methodology to ensure successful execution, including:

 ### Requirements Analysis